-First, Secret Service agents can legally pack a firearm.
-Agents can also execute warrants legally issued under United States law, and can arrest people without warrants if the alleged perpetrator commits an offense against the United States in front of the agent.
-An agent can even arrest someone for a felony if the agent reasonably believes the subject has committed that crime.
+First, Secret Service agents don't just have a right to bear arms—they're actually supplied with them (source).
+Agents can execute warrants legally issued under United States law, and can arrest people without warrants if the alleged perpetrator commits an offense against the United States in front of the agent.
+An agent can even arrest someone if the agent reasonably believes the subject has committed that crime.

-Can the agent close streets around a Presidential appearance?
+Can the agent close major city streets around a presidential appearance?
 Yep.
 Can an agent set up a security perimeter, which might include snipers on rooftops and welded-shut manhole covers and mailboxes?
-Yep, he can do that, too.
-Agents can insist on maddeningly inconvenient security checkpoints, alterations in speaking venues, and pretty much anything else they feel is necessary.
+They sure can.
+Secret Service agents can insist on maddeningly inconvenient security checkpoints, alterations in speaking venues, and pretty much anything else they feel is necessary.